• Skip to main content

 Fruit: Fleshy

-Fruit description: Small berries 6mm in diameter, occuring any time of year.
+Fruit description: Small berries, pinkish-red maturing to black, 6mm in diameter, occurring any time of year.

 Distribution Queensland, Northern Territory and north-east New South Wales.